-ABOUT THIS SERIES
+ABOUT THIS REPORTING

 On Nov.
 6, 2018, Maine citizens trekked to the polls to vote in a hotly contested midterm election.
-In the month leading up to Election Day, the newsroom examined both U.S. House campaigns, the gubernatorial race and state legislative elections, paying special attention to the rise of women running for political office.
+In the month leading up to Election Day, our newsroom examined both U.S. House campaigns, the gubernatorial race and state legislative elections, paying special attention to the rise of women running for political office.

 Former English instructor surprised by political calling